zama-ai/concrete-ml/docs/getting-started/concepts.md

 - **Quantization**: Concrete ML quantizes inputs, outputs, weights, and activations to meet FHE limitations.
 See [the quantization documentation](<(../explanations/quantization.md)>) for details.

   - **Accuracy trade-off**: Quantization may reduce accuracy, but careful selection of quantization parameters or of the training approach can mitigate this.
-Concrete ML offers built-in quantized models; users only configure parameters like bit width.
+Concrete ML offers built-in quantized models; users only configure parameters like bit-width.
 For more details of quantization configurations, see [the advanced quantization guide](../explanations/quantization.md#configuring-model-quantization-parameters).

 - **Additional methods**: Dimensionality reduction and pruning are additional ways to make programs compatible for FHE.
 See [Poisson regression example](../advanced_examples/PoissonRegression.ipynb) for dimensionality reduction and [built-in neural networks](../built-in-models/neural-networks.md) for pruning.